bukped/gis/README.md

 with open('village.geojson', 'w') as file: file.write(filedata)
 ```
-2. Cree free tier database from mongodb.com connect it with your mongo compass.
+2. Create free tier database from mongodb.com connect it with your mongo compass.
 Add query IP Address from step 1. and create db, collection and index with colab.Choose one city/residence, make sure city different from other insert the city data into your mongodb using colab or compass.
 Import to notvalid collection first.
 ```python
 !mongoimport --uri="mongodb+srv://awangga:rollyganteng@serverlessinstance0.wginu.mongodb.net/location" --collection=notvalid village.geojson --jsonArray
 ```